 Under The Children and Families Act 2014, Local Authorities and schools are required to publish and keep under review information about services they expect to be available for children and young people with SEN aged 0-25.
 This is called the ‘Local Offer’.

-You can access the Special Educational Needs "Local Offer" here
+You can access the Special Educational Needs "Local Offer" here as well as other useful links regarding SEND:

 Key Roles and Responsibilities